-appointing were churchmen and Christians, it is not *as such* that they have to act in the capacity of appointers.
-But supposing *it still further to be so,* what at best is the state of things?
-We have Christians and laymen (I speak upon the church theory) appointing to the highest ecclesiastical offices, the superior pastorships of the church, because they have secular office which the church, *save in civil subjection,* knows nothing about.
-Now I say, this is disorder and not order&#8212; the real bishops of the Established Church are the king and ministers of the day&#8212;for there cannot be a more important function of the church in its order, than the appointment of fit persons to feed the flock.
+appointing were churchmen and Christians, it is not as such that they have to act in the capacity of appointers.
+But supposing it *still further to be so*, what at best is the state of things?
+We have Christians and laymen (I speak upon the church theory) appointing to the highest ecclesiastical offices, the superior pastorships of the church, because they have secular office which the church, *save in civil subjection*, knows nothing about.
+Now I say, this is disorder and not order -- the real bishops of the Established Church are the king and ministers of the day -- for there cannot be a more important function of the church in its order, than the appointment of fit persons to feed the flock.

-I can see nothing which seems to me Christian order in such appointments of bishops or chief pastors of God&#8217;s flock; it presents nothing but immense disorder.
-I cannot recognise the *hand* of the church in the Bishop of Exeter, or the Archbishop of Armagh, though I do the church&#8217;s *responsibility.* He may, through God&#8217;s mercy, be a very good man, nay, he may have eminent qualities for the pastoral or episcopal office; but there is no *order* of God&#8217;s church in it, but the order of the Prime Minister of England, or the Lord Lieutenant of Ireland, who are not God&#8217;s constituted officers for the appointment of the bishops of His flock in *any church* order.
+I can see nothing which seems to me Christian order in such appointments of bishops or chief pastors of God's flock; it presents nothing but immense disorder.
+I cannot recognise the *hand* of the church in the Bishop of Exeter, or the Archbishop of Armagh, though I do the church's *responsibility*.
+He may, through God's mercy, be a very good man, nay, he may have eminent qualities for the pastoral or episcopal office; but there is no *order* of God's church in it, but the order of the prime Minister of England, or the Lord Lieutenant of Ireland, who are not God's constituted officers for the appointment of the bishops of His flock in *any church* order.
 In point of fact, the necessary consequences have resulted in confusion and discord in the church of God; for while there was nominal order to which holy minds might desire to be subject, there was, at the same time, the complete amalgamation of the church and the world, which the Spirit of God loudly testified against, and holy men must separate from, and the professed church become the great author of schism.

 And here we must note what is a great fallacy in the notion which the church of England desires to give respecting her own constitution.
 It carries a falsehood on the face of it.
 We are referred to the articles, or canons, and prayer-book for her constitution and order; but she has not said a word there about her constitution and order, or what she has said is false.
 The constitution and order of the church of England and Ireland is, that the king and his ministers, or other analogous persons, appoint to all the pastoral offices in the country.
 Where is this stated in these fair-spoken documents?
 Would churchmen who hold fast by these documents state and avow this, that laymen, it may be ungodly men, should appoint to